RT-LOC/docs/docs/api/api_engine_local_mqtt.md

 # Local live data

-Real-time data (position data, tag/anchor statuses, sensor data, etc.) can be received over UDP/TCP, (secure) websocket WS(S) or MQTT (Message Queuing Telemetry Transport, pub/sub).
-The data can be transferred in binary or JSON format (see previous sections).
+Real-time data (position data, tag/anchor statuses, sensor data, etc.) can be received over MQTT (Message Queuing Telemetry Transport, pub/sub), either direct over TCP or over Websocket.

-## 1. MQTT data connection (recommended)
+## 1. Connection protocol

 You can receive data in a pub/sub fashion, through an Mosquitto (MQTT) broker.
 You can use our MQTT broker (some limitations may apply) or set up your own.